apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 As for general contributions, patches in form of pull requests are generally merged as fast as possible provided they are in *good health*.
 This means a given pull request must pass a series of automated checks that examine style, tests and such before it becomes eligible for a merge.
 If your proposed pull request does not yet have the green marking, worry not.
 Keep pushing to the branch that contains your change to auto-update the pull request and make life green again.

 If you find that the project is not moving forward at a pace you find reasonable, simply *ping* the pull request and gently remind someone to step forward and review the issue with you.

-# What if the change is too big?

-Start by reviewing the [release policy](https://apereo.github.io/cas/developer/Release-Policy.html).
-The change you have in mind should fit the scope of the release that is planned.
-If needed, [please discuss](https://apereo.github.io/cas/Mailing-Lists.html) the release schedule and policy with other community members to find alternative solutions and strategies for delivery.

-# Is it worth it?

-The CAS project generally operates based on its own [maintenance policy](https://apereo.github.io/cas/developer/Maintenance-Policy.html).
-Before making changes, you want to cross check the CAS deployment you have today and ensure it is still and to what extent considered viable and maintained by the project.

 # How do I do this?